Florida’s new coach will be an old friend.

 Though perhaps not the grand slam home run that Chip Kelly would have been, Mullen checks off more boxes than anyone else in this coaching cycle.
 His four years at Florida and nine more at Mississippi State mean he’s more than familiar with the workings of the SEC.
 Those aforementioned four years at Florida- during which he coached Tim Tebow to a pair of national championships and a Heisman Trophy- mean he’s more than familiar with the particular school in the SEC that he’s now set to coach.
 And they also mean he’s familiar with recruiting the state of Florida.

-On top of that, Mullen is an offensive guru, having been handed the keys to Urban Meyer’s offense and wrung a Heisman winner and two national championships out of it in four years.
+On top of that, Mullen is a proven offensive guru, having been handed the keys to Urban Meyer’s offense and wrung a Heisman winner and two national championships out of it in four years.
 He proved at Mississippi State that he could win even without the likes of Tebow, winning more than the MSU fan base could have ever dreamed of with Chris Relf, Dak Prescott and Nick Fitzgerald at the controls.
 His development of those three guys at a lower tier school is more than enough evidence that he can have success at a top tier school like Florida.